appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-20-BasicAuthentication.md

 After the validation, the workflows are published for integration between the REST application SHOPIFY and SAP B1.
 The touchpoint is executed for the Sync Process by clicking on the START SYNC NOW button.

-# Process to Configure Basic Authentication in Generic Rest Adapter - Cloud
+# Process to Configure Basic Authentication in Rest Adapter - Cloud

-Follow the steps given below to configure Basic Auth in Generic Rest Adapter in Cloud Enviornment.
+Follow the steps given below to configure Basic Auth in Rest Adapter in Cloud Enviornment.

 1. [Login to APPSeCONNECT Portal](/getting%20started/user-registration-license/)
-2. [Create Technology Application](/configuring%20appseconnect/configurations/) using generic rest adapter.
+2. [Create Technology Application](/configuring%20appseconnect/configurations/) using rest adapter.
 Choose `REST` option while creating technology application for REST based protocol.
 3. [Create Connection](/getting%20started/configurations-for-integration/#configuring-connector-while-creating-connection) between the application.

 **Protip:** You can use either both technology app or one tech app and one prepackaged app while creating a connection.